TEACH READING & WRITING – How?

 Try and read everything on the page yourself, so that you can decide whether your student would be able to absorb the information at this stage.
 When you start listening to the adult or child read, if you are unsure of anything don’t give an explanation unless you can explain it clearly and succinctly.
 Get it clear in your head first, before trying to explain it.
 Use the teaching notes that start at page 92, or the other reference pages in the eBook to make your job easier.
 You will be surprised at how quickly a determined adult will move through the course.

-When the student has learned to read the top 100 words used in English, (highlighted words on pages 75/76 of the website) they will be able to read at least 50% of everyday text.
+When the student has learned to read the top 100 high frequency words used in English, (highlighted words on pages 75/76 of the website) they will be able to read at least 50% of everyday text.
 The top 200 words in English are all covered by module 39.

 Teach Reading & Writing – Write Well and Speak Clearly